missjte/berkson.github.io/journal/posts/2015-10-06-disabilities-and-submission-part-1.markdown

 Throughout all of this, my dearest hope is that most of all that you who come to read this that may be in a similar situation understand that this isn't an end all, be all guide to submitting under these circumstances, it is simply my experience.
 I'm not a doctor, I'm not educated, I'm just Eiren's and to speak on behalf of **our** relationship is the only qualification I possess.

-This is part one of a series of, well, **I really don't know**.
-They'll be erratic, and confusing, and
+This is part one of a series of, well, **I don't really know**.
+They'll be erratic, and confusing, long, and probably won't have a conclusion.

 # Prelude